Coca-Cola Cherry: Background

 The Coca-Cola Company first began testing its official Cherry flavored version of Coke along with other flavors on visitors to the 1982 World's Fair in Knoxville, Tennessee.
 Following further tests in various markets, Cherry Coke then entered mainstream production in the U.S. during the summer of 1985.
 Cherry Coke was the third variation of Coca-Cola at that time – the others being regular Coca-Cola and Diet Coke – as well as the first flavored Coke (there would not be another flavored Coke until Diet Coke with Lemon in 2001).
 Cherry Coke was released nationally around the same time as New Coke, the controversial reformulation of original Coca-Cola.
 The company boasted Cherry Coke as "the first major entry into a whole new category: cherry-flavored sodas."

-In 1991, Coca-Cola relaunched Cherry Coke with changes to make it taste more similar to how it is on fountains.
-It was partly done as a result of sales falling flat.
+In 1991, Coca-Cola reformulated Cherry Coke to make it taste more similar to fountain cherry cola after sales began to decline.